 The constructions of Sects.
-2.1 and 2.2 establish a bijection between, on the one hand, bipartite planar maps with an origin vertex, and, on the other hand, well-labeled mobiles.
+2.1 and 2.2 establish a bijection between, on the one hand bipartite planar maps with an origin vertex, and on the other hand well-labeled mobiles.
 Enumeration is simpler for rooted mobiles, which enjoy recursive properties.
-More precisely, a rooted mobile has a distinguished corner, which in terms of maps corresponds to distinguishing an edge.
-We may moreover attach weights g{2k} per k-valent unlabeled vertex of the mobile, which amounts to a weight g{2k} per 2k-valent face of the planar maps.
+More precisely, a rooted mobile has a selected corner, which in the map language corresponds to marking an edge.
+We may moreover attach weights $g{2k}$ per k-valent unlabeled vertex of the mobile, which amounts to a weight $g{2k}$ per 2k-valent face of the planar maps.